History of Freiston Shore

 Freiston Shore is an important resource for the local community.
 It is one of the best access points for the Wash and provides one of the area’s best bird spectacles.
 As well as numerous walkers and birdwatchers, over 1,000 school children visit the reserve each year to learn about the environment.

 The nature reserve has a large lagoon, bird hide, bank walks and car parking.
 The lagoon has islands for roosting and breeding birds.
 The hide has excellent views of the lagoon, salt marsh and huge expanse of the wash.
-Over 30,000 people visited the reserve in 2002 to observe such birds as Avocets, Wigeon, Teal and Brent Geese.
+Over 30,000 people visited the reserve in 2002, this increasing to over 50,000 in 2011 to observe such birds as Avocets, Wigeon, Teal and Brent Geese.
 For up-to-date information on the Nature Reserve visit the RSPB website.

 Compiled by J W & Mrs J Barnes from local knowledge together with information taken from